 In 1985, his parents sold the east coast homestead and packed everyone into a white Subaru wagon -- a traveling cat named "buffy" separated him and his younger sister in the backseat -- journeying 2,977 miles across America to began a new adventure in a small Northern California town called Auburn.

 Six years later while on a northwest college road tour with his mother he was shooting a foggy dock on a lake somewhere in the boonedocks outside of Eugene, Oregon with a hand-me-down Minolta SLR 35mm camera that was given to him by his 8th grade Journalism teacher, Mrs. Anderson.
 This is the moment James and his camera "clicked", but didn't fall in love for another 18 years.

 James' more popular photography includes "Once Afloat", "Avalon", "Between The Hills", "Bonsai Zen, "Lost Trail" and "Never Ending Story".
 Framed editions can be viewed at many of his traveling galleries which include locally-owned businesses around the locations he photographs.

 He is a member of the Professional Photographers of America (PPA), the American Photographic Artists (APA) and founder of the STUDIO610 GROUP.

 Ansel Adams, Carleton Watkins, Thomas Kinkade, Rodney Lough Jr., Charlie Waite and Peter Lik.

-Pictoralism, Expressionism and what Ansel Adams described as "Straight Photography".
+Expressionism weaved into what Ansel Adams described as "Straight Photography".